Michelle Berry: This Book Will Not Save Your Life (2011)

+Interference (2014)

 Berry's 2014 novel Interference received mixed reviews.
 Writing in the National Post, Emily M. Keeler said, "Berry's better than most at weaving in and out of the perspectives of so many characters without losing steam; she manages her cast with considerable skill, and her approach makes it all the more enjoyable to piece together the goings on in fictional Parkville.
 Interference is like a short drive through a strange suburb, that rich domain of beautiful, frustrated youth and workaday adulthood; Berry's Parkville is a place many Canadians will recognize, but altered just slightly enough through her comic noir lens to let a little of the wit, and the fear, bleed out of the novel and into your head."
 By contrast in The Globe and Mail, reviewer Emily Donaldson suggested "Berry's characters are so thinly developed it's difficult to imagine them stripped of their banal problems."

+The Prisoner and the Chaplain (2017)

 Berry's sixth novel, The Prisoner and the Chaplain, was published in September 2017.
 "The terror and disgust she works up in the novel's closing passages have staying power beyond the contrivances of its plot," asserts a review in Quill & Quire.

-A new book, Everything Turns Away, is due out in September 2021.
+Awards and honours

+Berry received grants from the Ontario Arts Council in 1995, 1999, and 2000, as well as a grant from Canada Council in 1998.